abinit/abinit/doc/tutorial/gwr_intro.md

-This page provides a quick introduction to the new GWR driver of ABINIT We discuss the technical details related to the implementation, the associated input variables. as well as the pros and cons with respect to the legacy GW implementation in Fourier-space and frequency domain.
+This page provides a quick introduction to the new GWR driver of ABINIT We discuss the technical details related to the implementation, the associated input variables. as well as the pros and cons with respect to the conventional GW implementation formulated in Fourier-space and frequency domain.

 ## Why a new GW code?

 The conventional GW algorithm has quartic scaling with the number of atoms whereas GWR scales cubically.
-The legacy GW code obtains the matrix elelments of self-energy by performing a convolution in frequency domain, usually withing the plasmon-pole approximation whereas GWR computes the self-energy elements in imaginary-time
+The legacy GW code obtains the matrix elements of self-energy by performing a convolution in frequency domain, usually within the plasmon-pole approximation whereas GWR computes the self-energy elements in imaginary-time

 Select the task to be performed when [[optdriver]] == 6 i.e. GWR code.